abnTechLab/alexa-workshop/docs/tutorials/hello-world/4-testing.md

   <br />
   <br />

 2. Now, let's test out our fresh new skill.
-Access the **Alexa Simulator**, by selecting the **Test** link from the top navigation menu.
+Access the **Alexa Simulator**, by selecting the **Test** tab from the top navigation menu.

 <br />